sirpaulclark/stocks/README.md

 # Stock Put Option Analyzer

-This client server application will analize stock put options for underlyings in the watchlist This will help the trader to find premium rich underlyings, [Yahoo Finance](http://finance.yahoo.com) is used to retrive the option data.
+A client/server application using Angular 6 and NodeJS 8 technologies that will analyze stock put options for underlings in the watchlist.
+This can help the trader to find premium rich underlings.
+[Yahoo Finance](http://finance.yahoo.com) is used to retrieve the option data

 ## How-To